viet34tqc/notebook/ci-cd.md

 Is the automatic process before deployment which is triggered when developer makes an event.
 An event here could be a new issue, new pull request, a new merge into branch or a new commit.

 When CI starts, it will perform a combination of actions.
-Actions are seperated tasks like testings, building the code.
+Actions are seperated tasks like testings, building (minification, bundling...) the code.

 ## CD